bart747/bart747/_posts/2016-04-30-forms-perf.md

 ---

 When a web form layout is changed&mdash;e.g., due to an error message&mdash;
-there's a good chance it will trigger a page reflow.
+there's a good chance it will trigger a [browser reflow](https://developers.google.com/speed/articles/reflow).
-It's an unwanted thing due to it's negative impact on website performance.
+It has negative impact on website performance.
 I have a few tricks to significantly reduce it.

 ## Sample Problem (simplified)